jooijin/glskeleton/README.md

 For *windows* user
   1. Go to build folder
   2. Open *glSkeleton.sln* file
-  3. Make *glSkeleton* as startup proejct and build it.
+  3. Make *glSkeleton* as startup project and build it.

 For *linux* user